SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

 2. Make sure [a private chat is fetched as detailed above](#fetching-a-private-chat).

-3. In the Automation module in DataMiner Cube, click the '*Send Chat Notification Card With Buttons Example*' Automation script and click the '*Execute*' button.
+3. In the Automation module in DataMiner Cube, select the '*Send Chat Notification Card With Buttons Example*' Automation script and click the '*Execute*' button.

 4. Fill in the necessary information.
 Note that the **fields are case sensitive**.